sharababy/things-todo/readme.md

 * Learn about database system like MySQL or MongoDB.

-* Learn how to use mongoDB or mySQL and interface it with some language like C++ or JavaScript.
+* Learn how to use MongoDB or MySQL and interface it with some language like C++ or JavaScript.

 * Learn how servers work